Evalle/autotest/README.md

 # Gordon
 Gordon is an collection of autotests for [Crowbar](https://github.com/crowbar/crowbar).
-Currently it's in the POC stage and it's working only with SOC6 which is the last version of SUSE Openstack Cloud.
+Currently it's in the POC stage and it works only with SOC6 which is the last version of SUSE Openstack Cloud.

-SUSE uses Crowbar in Cloud and Storage products and it takes some time to test each element of it's web interface (also, we need to do it twice - before and after each update) so it's really helpful for testers to have a collection of autotests for that.
+SUSE uses Crowbar with Cloud and Storage products and it takes some time to test each element of it's web interface (also, we need to do it twice - before and after each update) so it's really helpful for testers to have collection of autotests for that purpose.

 There's a short demonstration about gordon in action
 ![Animation](https://raw.githubusercontent.com/Evalle/gordon/master/desktop-animation.gif "Gordon in action")